Château de Saint-Ferriol: Architecture

-Gunpowder and firearms had rendered traditional castle building techniques obsolete, and castles were still being built only in remote areas where local wars (The Wars of Religion) still raged.
 Like other castles in the area it is located at the highest point of a village, next to the church.
 The village would have built up around it.
 The Château de Saint-Ferriol used the latest military techniques of the period, notably bastions placed at the four corners of a rectangular building enclosing an inner court.
 These bastions are furnished with gun ports (cannoniers) to provide covering fire to all external walls.
 These cannoniers were the logical successors to traditional loopholes or arrowslits.
 It was probably modelled in part on the nearby Château des Ducs de Joyeuse and built soon afterwards.

 Later changes, made around 1600 made the building a more comfortable residence.
 Most of the old medieval windows were replaced by the latest Renaissance style mullioned windows, providing much more light.
 A few medieval windows survive.
 A new stone staircase was put in, and the six monumental fireplaces were built.

 Very little seems to have happened to the castle since this time, except that it seems to have been partitioned into two, once in the seventeenth century, and then again in the early twentieth century.
 There are a large number of architectural puzzles - walls that are clearly not original, others that appear to predate the present building, no sign of a well, certain work carried out in a different stone, an external door on the first floor leading nowhere, a particularly unusual fireplace on the top floor, and so on.

 The fabric of the building has suffered badly since the French Revolution, and the building had not been occupied since the early twentieth century.
 It was used as a farm building for many years, and two of the bastions were used as quarries for village houses.
 One wing, the old presbytery, fell down in the early twentieth century.

 The castle is now undergoing a long programme of restoration, the objective being to return it, as far as possible, to its state in around 1600, using original materials and techniques.